The UTK Faculty Senate represents the faculty in the shared governance of the university.

 The Faculty Senate President serves on the University Faculty Council, who attend Board of Trustees meetings and advise the system president.
 The Senate is also represented in the Tennessee University Faculty Senates (TUFS), a statewide body representing faculty across the state.

-Please see Beauvais Lyons’ address to the June 22, 2017, Board of Trustees Meeting against outsourcing (click here).
+June 22, 2017: Address to the Board of Trustees Meeting against outsourcing (click here).

-Faculty Senate President Beauvais Lyons wrote a guest column in the Knoxville New Sentinel on June 9th in support of Chancellor Davenport’s decision to hire a Director for the UT Pride Center (click here).
+June 9, 2017: Guest column in the Knoxville News Sentinel on June 9th in support of Chancellor Davenport’s decision to hire a Director for the UT Pride Center (click here).

 Minutes from 2016-2017 meetings are posted under archives or by clicking here.